MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/recurring-integrations.md

 After the client downloads the data, an acknowledgment must be sent back to the application, so that you can mark the data as received.

-In cases when there isn't a file uploaded to the blob, the dequeue API returns a response indicating as such.
+When there isn't a file uploaded to the blob, the dequeue API returns a response indicating as such.

 ### API for acknowledgment
 Use the following API.